Budgeting Debt

 Life insurance policies provide a death benefit to the policy holder’s beneficiary after they pass.
 This death benefit is money that can help the life insurance beneficiaries handle funeral expenses, long-term financial needs, and debts left behind.

-A large life insurance payout can make all the difference when debt collectors come knocking on the doors of your family members.
+A large life insurance payout can make all the difference when debt collectors come knocking on the doors of your family.
 If you have not purchased a life insurance policy yet, doing so as soon as possible is one of the best things you can do to ensure that your family members have what they need.

 Work With a Certified Financial Planner